kjosib/sophie/docs/future.rst

 Probably these names ought to be mentioned in the target module's ``export:`` list, but enforcing that stricture can come later if at all.

-Benefits:
-    You can see at a glance where every name comes from, wherever the reference may be buried.
-    This can be important in a several-hundred-line source file that orchestrates several other modules.

     The bulk of code is decoupled from how the modules may be laid out in the filesystem, and can use convenient local names for imported units.

-    Namespace conflicts are essentially impossible, because there is nothing to conflict.

-Points of possible aggravation:
-    Tagging every mention of an imported symbol with te typecase syntax has the program recite the names of constructors *as visible,* but they necessarily must form cohorts according to the variant-in-common.
+    typecase syntax has the program recite the names of constructors *as visible,* but they necessarily must form cohorts according to the variant-in-common.